Shall we count the living or the dead?: The switch relative risk

 If we have information on the baseline risk in the group that our patient belongs to, and wish to combine this with a published estimate of $\theta$ in order to predict their risk of the outcome under the intervention, this can be calculated using the effect function.
 To illustrate, if a doctor believes that her patient belongs to a group whose baseline risk is $3\%$, and is told that $\theta = 0.02$, she will predict that risk under the intervention will be $1-(1-0.03)\times (1-0.02) \approx 5\%$.
 If she is instead told that $\theta=-0.5$, she will predict that the patient's risk under the intervention is $0.03\times 0.5=1.5\%$.
 The effect function is closed on the interval $[0,1]$, this procedure will therefore not result in predicting invalid probabilities.

 Fig. 3 illustrates the $\theta$ scale on a number line.
-In somewhat of an oversimplification, if we assume that the intervention only works in one direction (monotonicity), a positive causal $\theta$ can be interpreted as the probability of ``outcome changing'' in response to treatment among those who would not experience the outcome if untreated, and the absolute value of a negative causal $\theta$ can be interpreted as the probability of outcome changing in response to treatment among those who would have experienced the outcome if untreated \cite{huitfeldt_choice_2018}.
-These probabilities are closely related to sufficiency scores, which differ only slightly in the counterfactual definition of the conditioning event, and which have recently been argued to improve upon state-of-the-art approaches to explainability of artificial intelligence\cite{galhotra_explaining_2021}.
+In somewhat of an oversimplification, if we assume that the intervention only works in one direction (monotonicity), a positive causal $\theta$ can be interpreted as the probability of ``outcome changing'' in response to treatment among those who would not experience the outcome if untreated, and the absolute value of a negative causal $\theta$ can be interpreted as the probability of outcome changing in response to treatment among those who would have experienced the outcome if untreated \citep{huitfeldt_choice_2018}.
+These probabilities are closely related to sufficiency scores, which differ only slightly in the counterfactual definition of the conditioning event, and which have recently been argued to improve upon state-of-the-art approaches to explainability of artificial intelligence \citep{galhotra_explaining_2021}.

-We note that the switch relative risk is a disjunctive effect measure, and that it may therefore be challenging to give it a realist interpretation.
+We note that the switch relative risk is a disjunctive effect measure, therefore, it may be challenging to give it a realist interpretation.
 A realist interpretation of the effect measure itself is however not necessary; as we have shown, stability of the switch relative risk is simply a useful mathematical consequence of certain underlying biological structures (which may, or may not, be given a realist interpretation).